microsoft/Windows-IoT-Samples/SerialUART/CPP/README.md

 ### <a name="USB_TTL_Adapter"></a>Using USB-to-TTL Adapter

-**Note: Only USB-to-TTL cables and modules with Silicon Labs chipsets are natively supported on UpBoard.**
+**Note: Only USB-to-TTL cables and modules with Silicon Labs chipsets are natively supported on UP Board.**

 You will need:

-* 1 X USB-to-TTL module (This is what we will connect to our Upboard.
+* 1 X USB-to-TTL module (This is what we will connect to our UP Board.
 We used [this Silicon Labs CP2102 based USB-to-TTL module](http://www.amazon.com/gp/product/B00LODGRV8))

 * 1 X USB-to-TTL cable (This will connect to our PC.
 We used [this one](http://www.adafruit.com/products/954))